-As seasons change (or don’t change), you probably prepare your home, cars, and routines accordingly to work with the increase or decrease in temperatures.
+As seasons change, you prepare your home, cars, and routines accordingly to work with the increase or decrease in temperatures.
 Living in colder climates, you might change the tires of your car from summer to winter tires or invest in all-season tires.
-Just as you consider factors like weather with your personal investments, you should do the same with your commercial roofing system.
+Just as you consider a factor like weather with your personal investments, you should consider the same when it comes to your commercial roofing system.

 Commercial Roof Coatings: What to Consider